enceladosaurus/ethics-resources/README.md

 - [European Network of Human-Centered Artificial Intelligence](https://www.humane-ai.eu/): EU funded organization for ethical AI
 - [FARI: AI Institute for the Common Good](https://fari.brussels/): Brussels-based, not-for-profit academic collaboration
 - [Distributed AI Research Institute](https://www.dair-institute.org/): an interdisciplinary and globally distributed AI research institute
+- [Living With Data](https://livingwithdata.org/): programme of research on what it's like to live with data, AI, and automation

 <p align="right">(<a href="#top">back to top</a>)</p>